nicolasduminil/50-shades-of-rest/classic/README.md

 ## Running the unit tests

-The `classic` Maven project contains 8 unit tests.
+The `classic` Maven project contains several unit tests.
 Talking about testing, one final point is to consider the term of "unit test".
 Theoretically speaking, unit tests are tests performed in perfect isolation, without any interaction with other internal or external components or services.
 Mocking is the most common technique